healeycodes/py-looper/README.md

 ## py-looper
-Create MP4 clips from an image and loopable audio, via command line.
+Create MP4 clips from an image and an loopable audio file via command line.

 ### Pre-installation